cgonzalez-io/team-project_Restaurant_App/readme.txt

 Restaurant Reservation System - Team 9
 //TODO: look into using the test data generator python package to generate test data for the database.

-use npm install to install the dependencies for the project.
+1. Use npm install to install the dependencies for the project.
+2. pull the docker image from the docker hub using the command docker pull mysql:latest https://hub.docker.com/_/mysql refer to this link for more information on the mysql docker image.
+3.
+    a. run the docker container using the command docker run -d -p 3306:3306 --name mysql -e MYSQL_ROOT_PASSWORD=root mysql:latest or
+    b. use the docker configuration file in the project to run the docker container.

 Project Description:
 This project implements a database system for managing restaurant reservations, customers, tables, and staff.